TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

    of reworking a patch multiple times, these three place of documentation can become out of sync.
 *  If SCSS/TS changes are involved, are the resulting build files included in the patch, and were built with the right environment?
+*  When changes are made to Xliff files, is the correct spelling in American (US) English used?
 *  Does your patch deprecate anything?
 If so, have you followed :ref:`deprecations`?

 If you feel this section is missing good things to watch out for for, please contribute to the